ibm-cloud-docs/vpc/vpe-create.md

 1. The order Summary shows pricing estimates for your review.
 Review and click **Create endpoint gateway**.

-## Creating an endpoint gateway by using the CLI
+## Creating an endpoint gateway from the CLI
 {: #vpe-ordering-cli}
 {: cli}